 - 1. All work must be completed by an individual quilt maker. - 2.
-Work can be pieced by hand or by machine but applique must be done by hand. - 3.
-Quilts must be either hand or machine quilted, no hand tied quilts. - 4.
-Quilts may not be made from pre-cut quilt kits. - 5.
-A quilt can only compete in the Association of Connecticut Fairs Quilt Contest once. - 6.
-Participant must be between 7 and 17 years of age at the time of judging. - 7.
-Wall hanging Quilt perimeter must measure a minimum of 64 inches. - 8.
-Wall hanging Quilt must include a sleeve for hanging. - 9.
-Wall hanging can be applique, or pieced.
-It can be hand or machine quilted, but not tied. - 10.
-An exhibitor can only represent 1 wall hanging at the State Quilt Contest.
+Work can be pieced by hand or by machine. - 3.
+Items must be either hand or machine (domestic, hand-guided longarm or digital) quilted no hand tied quilts. - 4.
+While there is no specific size (dimension) requirement, items will be judged based on appropriate techniques used. - 5.
+Quilts may not be made from pre-cut quilt kits. - 6.
+An item can only compete in the Association of Connecticut Fairs Quilt Contest once at the state contest in the fall.
+It can be entered in more than one local fair until it is selected to compete at the state level. - 7.
+Participant must be between 7 and 18 years of age at the time of judging.

-ADULT QUILT CONTEST
+CLASS 17 ADULT QUILT CONTEST

-- 1. Hand Applique
+- 1. Hand or Machine Applique by Exhibitor

-- 2. Pieced Machine Quilted
+- 2. Pieced and Machine Quilted by Exhibitor

-- 3. Pieced Hand Quilted
+- 3. Pieced and Hand Quilted by Exhibitor

+- 4. Any method quilted by a Group (two or more)

-JUNIOR QUILT CONTEST
+CLASS 18 JUNIOR QUILT CONTEST